 - 1. Wash hands with liquid soap and warm running water for 20 seconds. - 2.
 Check to see if all your supplies are ready and put on your gloves.35 - 3.
-Lay child on table.
+Lav child on table.
 Never leave child unattended. - 4.
 Clean child's bottom from front to back. - 5.
 Put disposable diaper in a lined covered trash can. - 6.
 Remove soiled gloves and put in a lined covered trash can.36 - 7.
 Use disposable wipes to clean your hands, then child's hands. - 8.
-Diaper and dress the child. - 9.
-Wash the child's hands with liquid soap and warm water for 20 seconds.37
+Diaper and dress the child.

-36 If no gloves are used, this step would be skipped.
+If no gloves are used, this step would be skipped.